What You'll Learn

 - Understand human behavior in a variety of organizations through communication, motivation, group dynamics, leadership, power, performance management, technology, and organizational design and development.

-- Build competency in the concepts in negotiation or human resource management, such as interpersonal effectiveness, organizational conflict resolution, talent recruitment, training, labor relations, and legal issues.
+- Build a foundation in interpersonal effectiveness, organizational conflict resolution, talent recruitment, training, labor relations, and legal issues.

 - Acquire knowledge in focused topic areas, such as change management, self-and-team management, and leadership communication.

 In this certificate, you gain insight into strategies and methods that cultivate and strengthen group performance, resource management, and organizational dynamics.

 Earning Your Certificate